kloudsoftware/Classery/readme.md

 ### Warning

 The classloader does not check for dependencies currently.
-If it encounters unresolved classes it will crash  In general, you can shoot yourself in the foot very easily.
+If it encounters unresolved classes it will crash.

+In general, you can shoot yourself in the foot very easily.
 Use caution!